 How often do you check your personal email inbox?
 Just as unopened letters gather in the hallway, so too do unopened emails pile up in your inbox.
 While emails are effective marketing tools, they require time and attention to make them so.

-The content of these messages is generally concise, require low-maintenance responses, and are usually from our friends and family.
-Consequently, people are more inclined to check their Messenger than their emails.
+Facebook Messenger is often more frequently checked.
+That irresistible ping is hard to ignore.
+The content of these messages is generally concise, requires low-maintenance responses, and are usually from our friends and family.

 Source immediate customer feedback with ease

 Customer feedback is vital for businesses.
-Whether it’s positive, negative, or a vague in-between, your customers’ experience of your brand online provides a valuable impartial insight into your performance.
+Whether it’s positive, negative, or in-between, your customers’ experience of your brand online provides a valuable impartial insight into your performance.

 And Messenger is the perfect medium for sourcing this.
-Most Messenger chatbots offer multiple-choice options in-app, which makes it perfect for quick completion of a survey.
-A few clicks of a phone screen and you’ve sourced some vital audience feedback.
+Most Messenger chatbots offer multiple-choice options, which makes it perfect for quick completion of a survey.
+A few clicks of a phone screen and you’ve got some vital audience feedback.

 This is especially useful if you’re conducting a Customer Satisfaction Score (CSAT) survey.
 These are sent out immediately after a customer’s purchase, relying on that post-purchase glow for an insight into how your brand is performing.